 5-SAUMON FUMÉ (smoked salmon):

-If you can’t stand the thought of eating escargot, raw oysters or mussels than you might want to stick to the smoked salmon dishes (Saumon Fumé); almost always served cold.
-I actually enjoy it on petite canapés with chives and crème fraîche
+If you can’t stand the thought of eating escargot, raw oysters or mussels than you might want to stick to the smoked salmon dishes (Saumon Fumé)- almost always served cold often on petite canapés with chives and crème fraîche.

 And finally, if you hate raw oysters and can’t stand smoked salmon, at least you know you will have the pleasure of drinking Champagne.
 France is after all the birth place of Champagne.

 If by chance you don’t see the words Champagne printed on the label of bubbly you happen to be drinking but instead see the words “CREMANT”, don’t worry.
 Crémant is actually sparkling wine which is just like champagne.